Scottish philosophy: Thomas Reid

+Thomas Reid (1710–1796) was a student of Turnbull and a critic of Hume.
+Reid advocated common sense and direct realism in works like An Inquiry Into the Human Mind on the Principles of Common Sense (1764) and two Essays: Essays on the Intellectual Powers of Man (1785) and Essays on the Active Powers of the Human Mind (1788).
+This school of thought influenced thinkers such as Dugald Stewart (1753–1828), Thomas Brown (1778–1820), and Sir William Hamilton (1788–1856).

+According to Reid, Hume's skepticism and Berkeley's idealism were the intolerable consequences of Descartes and Locke's dogma of representationalism, which he called the "Way of Ideas."
+Reid states in any moment of veridical perception there is an object, a subject, and the act of perception.
+Reid doubts there is some further, fourth thing, the idea of the object in the subject's mind.

+In America, Reid's philosophy influenced James Wilson (1742–1798) and Witherspoon's successor as Princeton president Samuel Stanhope Smith (1751–1819).
+In France, leader of the Doctrinaires group during the Bourbon Restoration, Pierre Paul Royer-Collard, lectured on Reid.
+In Germany, Johannes Nikolaus Tetens was influenced by Reid.

 Natural law

-The idea of "natural law" can first be found in Supplements and Observations upon Samuel Pufendorf's On the Duty of Man and Citizen according to the Law of Nature by Gershom Carmichael, which says that we are required to do what God prescribes to us as a sign of love and veneration.
+The idea of "natural law" can first be found in Supplements and Observations upon Samuel Pufendorf's On the Duty of Man and Citizen according to the Law of Nature by Gershom Carmichael (1672–1729), which says that we are required to do what God prescribes to us as a sign of love and veneration.
 Failure to act in the prescribed manner is interpreted by God as expressing contempt or hatred.
 Natural law has two precepts which are distinguished as immediate and mediate duties.
 The first precept is the idea that we have an immediate duty to worship God so that he may receive our love and veneration for him.
 The second precept covers our mediate duties of promoting the common good by treating others well.
 These precepts form the foundation of natural law.
 The central figure of this narrative is God, hence before the application of the precepts in our duty as worshipers, we must first acknowledge God as the creator and ruler of the universe and all that resides within it.

+Hutcheson succeeded Carmichael at Glasgow.
+Hume's is-ought gap questioned natural law.